UKCloud/documentation/articles/other/other-faq-g12.md

 ### What's new in the UKCloud for OpenShift service?

-With a slight change in name to UKCloud for Managed OpenShift, this service now offers customers the option for hourly pricing alongside the traditional monthly pricing.
+With a slight change in name to UKCloud for Managed OpenShift, this service now offers customers on OCPv4 or higher the option for hourly pricing alongside the traditional monthly pricing.

 ### What's new in the CloudSOC service?